 1. What types of addictions does the facility treat?
 If problematic drinking is your main issue, you might want to enter a program with extensive alcohol rehabilitation experience and the ability to safely manage alcohol withdrawal.
 Different drugs may also require different types of help.
-For example, a prescription opioid addiction may benefit from specific medical detox interventions and other considerations that other forms of substance dependence don't require.
+For example, someone with a prescription opioid addiction may benefit from specific medical detox interventions and other considerations that those with different substance issues don't require.

 3. What are the accommodations like?
 While the accommodations may not be as important as the treatment plan, itself, you will probably still want to feel comfortable in your new surroundings.
-Since you'll most likely be residing at the facility for a minimum of 30 days, your surroundings should feel pleasant and positive.
+Since you may be residing at the facility for a minimum of 30 days, your surroundings should feel pleasant and positive.

-Luxury inpatient facilities, for example, will seem more like resorts than clinical settings.
-They offer a wide range of extra services and amenities that can include acupuncture, equine therapy, golf ranges and spa treatments.
-Depending on your needs and income level, you might want to consider these facilities to make your stay more comfortable.
+Luxury inpatient facilities, for example, may seem more like resorts than clinical settings.
+They commonly offer a wide range of extra services and amenities that can include acupuncture, equine therapy, golf ranges, and spa treatments.
+Depending on your treatment needs and ability to pay for such complementary services, you might want to consider these facilities to make your stay more comfortable.

 4. What types of treatment are available?
 Most inpatient drug rehabilitation centers offer both group and individual therapy and counseling.
 Different types of therapeutic interventions may be available, depending on the type of center you go to.
-Do you want to attend a program, for example, that also requires family members to attend therapy sessions?
+For example, do you want to attend a program that encourages family members to attend family therapy sessions?
 Is the inpatient facility at a hospital where you can receive 24/7 access to professional medical services?

-Also consider if you will be needing a facility that is equipped to care for any concurrent medical or mental health conditions you may have—i.e., a dual diagnosis treatment center.
+Also consider if you will need a facility that is equipped to care for any concurrent medical or mental health conditions you may have—i.e., a dual diagnosis treatment center.

 5. Do you need to maintain an active presence at your place of work during residential rehab?
-If so, consider exploring an executive rehab center, where you will be able to receive quality inpatient care while still tending to your daily work responsibilities.
+If so, consider exploring an executive rehab center, where you can receive quality inpatient care while still being able to maintain certain work obligations.

 6. Do the program costs work for your budget and insurance?
-The price of inpatient programs varies, depending on the location, amenities provided, type and length of the program.
+The price of inpatient programs will no doubt vary depending on factors such as location, center amenities, program design, and length of the program.
 So it's important to find out if and how much your insurance will cover for you.